If you enjoyed reading this, please send me an email. All correspondence is appreciated!

 Karen's eyes lit up, and I knew we'd found our eating spot.
 "Ok, we'll have two of those," I said.
 The girl led us inside, through a room cluttered with bric-a-brac to a small dining area that was full of people talking, laughing and eating.
 There was one table free, and ten minutes later we were tucking into a most delicious meal.
 We finished it off with lip-smackingly good Belgian chocolate mousse.
 Graze By The River was an excellent find and I was most relieved that we had not succumbed to the easy but mediocre option of Ocean Basket.

 [Saturday 9 October : Port Alfred-Willowmore] The easing of lockdown restrictions in South Africa had resulted in many parkruns re-opening for the first time since March 2020.
 I hadn't been able to establish if Port Alfred parkrun was one of these, so at 7:45 am we drove down to the town hall, wondering what we'd find.
 But the news was good - the parkrun banners were fluttering in the breeze and volunteers were scurrying about setting up the finish chute.
 Port Alfred parkrun turned out out be beautifully scenic, four loops along the edge of the Kowie River, and Karen and I revelled in our first parkrun in over 18 months.
 My time wasn't too bad either, although I could have been about 20 seconds faster if I hadn't misunderstood the course layout - near the end I thought I still had to do a second loop of about 200 metres around the library so I hadn't begun my final sprint to the finish yet.
 But just as I started down tha gravel path behind the library, a marshall pointed to the side and called "No!
 There's the finish."
 I nipped into the finish chute a few metres away, not as tired as usual.
 That often happens on a new course when you don't know the route and there aren't enough runners to have a stream of them ahead of you to follow.
-In this case there were eight fast guys ahead of me who were totally out of sight by the time I got to the finish.
+In this case there were eight guys faster than me who were totally out of sight by the time I got to the finish.

 We drove back to our digs, showered, checked out and went in search of coffee.
 Rise Cafe in The Courtyard was excellent, as was the slice of carrot cake that Karen and I shared.
 Then we hit the road again.
 Shortly before we reached Port Elizabeth we turned onto the road to Despatch and Uitenhage, past the few scattered buildings of the Coega Industrial Development Zone, a multi-billion Rand grand scheme that (thus far) has been a dismal failure.
 The back road leading to Despatch was blighted by the very worst case of garbage and dumping I've ever seen - industrial waste, building rubble, plastic detritus, worthless junk and countless numbers of cans, bottles, cigarette packets and takeaway containers were strewn in massive piles.
 The litter was right next to the road and continued for several kilometres.
 The road was clearly well known as a "safe" place to dump unwanted waste, because most of it looked like deliberate industrial dumping rather than just rubbish dropped by passing motorists or pedestrians.
 It was a ghastly eyesore, far worse than anything we'd seen in countries like Cambodia (see my South-East Asia travelogue), Bolivia (see my South America travelogue) or Malawi and Mozambique (see my Southern Africa travelogue).
 The state of that road was a terrible reflection on the ineptitude of the Eastern Cape provincial government.